phindinganswers/phindinganswers.github.io/transcripts/transcript-01kaela.md

 PETER: Yes , all right.
 Well, let's dive into who is a postdoc?
 So you gave us that beautiful intro.
 If you want, maybe give us that intro again and add more if you want.

 KAELA: Yeah.
 I'm Dr. Kaela Singleton.
 I'm a Black Samoan queer woman.
 I'm a developmental neuroscientist.
 My pronouns are she/her.
 I was born in Texas and raised in Grayson, Georgia.
 And so I'm a big fan of the South.
-I got my PhD from Georgetown University before I returned to the South in the hot summers [OLAYA: ] to work at Emory university.
+I got my PhD from Georgetown University before I returned to the South in the hot summers [OLAYA: <laugh>] to work at Emory university.

 PETER: Nice.
 And what is it about Emory that drew you in to do a postdoc?